RobertTalbert/modernalgebra/design-notes/350-w2021-assessments.md

 | C |
 | D |

-A: Level 3 in Foundations and at least 2 other arteas,
+A: Level 3 in Foundations and at least 2 other areas, no lower than Level 2 in the other.
+B: Level 3 in Foundations and at least 1 other area, no  lower than Level 2 in the others.
+C: Level 2 or higher in all areas.
+D: Level 2 or higher in Foundations, Level 1 or higher in the others.

+F awarded if ANY area fails to reach level 1.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODQzMzk4OTY3XX0=
+eyJoaXN0b3J5IjpbLTM3NzY5NTg5M119
 -->